 Are you looking for binoculars that are specifically designed for bird watching?
-The following guide talks about what to look for when picking out a pair of binoculars and some of the features that top notch bird watching binoculars have.
+The following guide talks about what to look for when picking out a pair of binoculars and some of the features that top-notch bird watching binoculars have.
 We’ve also included our Top 5 Bird Watching Binoculars for 2017.
-(Note that these selected models are also suitable for wildlife viewing, travel or general use).
+(Note that these selected models are also suitable for wildlife and nature viewing, travel or general use).

 What Do the Numbers Mean?

 Binoculars are always represented by two numbers.
-The first number being the magnification, also referred to as the power or zoom, and the second number being the lens size.
-8×42 for example means 8x magnification and 42mm lenses.
+The first number is the magnification, also referred to as the power or zoom, and the second number is the lens size.
+8×42 binoculars, for example, means 8x magnification and 42mm lenses.

 The Ideal Magnification for Birding Binoculars

-Any pair of binoculars that you buy should have a powerful zoom feature, after all you want to get close to the subject in order to get a better view.
+Any pair of binoculars that you buy should have a powerful zoom feature, after all, you want to get close to the subject to get a better view.
 This is the number one reason for buying a pair of binoculars.
-As a result, a majority of people make the assumption that they should purchase binoculars that have the highest magnification.
+As a result, a majority of people makes the assumption that they should purchase binoculars that have the highest magnification.

 Big Does Not Make it the Best

 There are many reasons why powerful binoculars are not always the best ones, especially not for bird watching.
 The following are just a few: